vikrambbastudent/Word-embedding-project/README.md

 **Objectives**

--Apply EDA techniques to GloVe word embeddings to uncover their inherent structure.
+- Apply EDA techniques to GloVe word embeddings to uncover their inherent structure.

 - Explore techniques such as covariance matrices, clustering, PCA (Principal Component Analysis), and vector math to gain insights into the embeddings.